 The Hope Store is a microcredit program that supports single mothers to launch businesses, making positive changes to the lives of their families.
 It was started by Heemang Seed Money, a fund donated by family members of Jangwon Suh Sungwhan, the founder of Amorepacific Group, on June 30, 2016 to commemorate his efforts to support the welfare of women and children.
-The Hope Store seeks to help single mother households to achieve the stabilization of livelihood by supporting them to launch new businesses in various fields, from food, beauty, service, retail to wholesale manufacturing and education.
+The Hope Store seeks to help single mother households to achieve the stabilization of livelihood by supporting them to launch new businesses in various fields, from food, beauty, service, retail to wholesale manufacturing and education the end of 2020 was 438.